Fashola: NERC Free to Cancel Discos’ Licences, Force Re-capitalisation - THISDAYLIVE

-The Minister of Power, Works and Housing, Mr. Babatunde Fashola, on Monday affirmed that the Nigerian Electricity Regulatory Commission (NERC) has enough regulatory options to use against any of the 11 electricity distribution companies (Discos) that fail to meet up with the federal government’s recent order to them to improve on their services to Nigerians or exit the market.
+The Minister of Power, Works and Housing, Mr. Babatunde Fashola, yesterday affirmed that the Nigerian Electricity Regulatory Commission (NERC) has enough regulatory options to use against any of the 11 electricity distribution companies (Discos) that fails to meet up with the federal government’s recent order to improve on their services or exit the market.

-Fashola said in a Channels Television programme – Sunrise Daily – monitored by THISDAY in Abuja that the NERC was statutorily allowed to amend or revoke the licences of the Discos, as well as force them to recapitalise their funding base to be able to do their jobs.
+Fashola said in a Channels Television programme – Sunrise Daily, monitored by THISDAY in Abuja that the NERC was statutorily allowed to amend or revoke the licenses of the Discos, as well as force them to recapitalise their funding base to be able to do their jobs.

-The minister however noted that revocation of licences of the Discos should be a last resort for the regulator in this case, adding that with these options, NERC could not be helpless in its enforcement of the Discos’ obligations to the market.
+The minister, however, noted that revocation of licences of the Discos should be the last resort for the regulator in this case, adding that with these options, the NERC could not be helpless in its enforcement of the Discos’ obligations to the market.

-“There are also statutory and regulatory obligations which are conditions for the grant of the licence by NERC to the Discos.
-Under the terms of their licence, there are things they are supposed to do, and within the law, there are things that NERC as a regulator can and should do if a licensee is not fulfilling the terms of that licence.”
+“There are also statutory and regulatory obligations which are conditions for the grant of the licence by NERC to the Discoc.
+Under the terms of their license, there are things they are supposed to do, and within the law, there are things that NERC as a regulator can and should do if a licensee is not fulfilling the terms of that license.”

 He added: “So, nobody in this system is helpless, whether the BPE or NERC.
 BPE is a contracting party, not the ministry of power, NERC is a regulatory authority, not the minister of power.
-For example, Sections 73 and 74 provide the NERC with very clear power to amend the licence, to withdraw or revoke the licence for non-compliance.
+For example, Sections 73 and 74 provide the NERC with very clear power to amend the license, to withdraw of revoke the license for non-compliance.
 That is NERC’s job to exercise its powers when it feels that certain things are not done.”

 “The purpose of the briefing is to tell everybody to go and do your job.
 I don’t have issues with the Discos, I want them to take responsibility for their customers who call me all the time.”